How to Give ad Receive a Compliment

 How to Give and Receive a Compliment

-• The most superficial way to compliment someone is on what they have.
+The most superficial way to compliment someone is on what they have.
 “Nice tie.”
 “I like your dress.”
 “Fancy car, Bill!”
 Although people often still like to hear these compliments, they have a higher tendency to be taken the wrong way.
 Obviously, if you choose to compliment a coworker this way, you want to make sure the compliment is professional, not personal.
+The tone of your voice also matters, as well, in order to get the desired response and not sound like you’re being sarcastic.

-• This is a much better way to compliment a coworker.
+This is a powerful tool and much better way to compliment a coworker.
 You can complement the person on what they did or how they did it.
 “Thank you so much for getting your report in early.
 You make my job so much easier.”
 Most people feel appreciated as a worker when they receive a compliment like this.
+Plus, focusing on positive things like this is the best way to root out unwanted behavior.
+By focusing on how they do a great job, you’ll start to see some of the problem behavior go away as they gain healthy self-esteem.
 However, as good as this process is, the final way is 10 times better.

-• This is the most effective way to compliment someone to reinforce positive behavior.
-It is similar to complimenting on what the person does, we take the compliment to a higher level.
+This is the most effective way to compliment someone and to reinforce positive behavior.
+It is similar to complimenting on what the person does, in that we take the compliment to a higher level.
 Once you identify the action that the person did, take a step back and identify what strength or characteristic allowed that person to accomplish the task so well.
 So if a person turns in a report early, it might mean that she has a strong work ethic, is efficient, or detail-oriented.
-So, if you compliment her on that strength, in the future, not only will you get the reports early, but you may also start to see that behavior in other areas as well.
+So, if you compliment her on that strength, in the future, not only will you get the reports early, but you may also start to see that positive behaviour in other areas as well.
+Do it enough times and you’ll see for yourself that positive reinforcement works.

 Give a Strength-Centered Compliment to Reinforce Positive Behavior.